 tracked by DVC changes: when a stage or

 pipeline is in development/experimentation; when

-manually editing or generating DVC outputs; or to force DVC-file
+manually editing or generating DVC outputs; or to force update the

-updates without reproducing stages or pipelines.
-These scenarios are further
+.dvc files without reproducing stages or pipelines.
+These

 Code or data for a stage is under active development, with multiple iterations